Active ingredient

 Phone 0800 035 2525 for help

-▼ This medicine is subject to additional monitoring.
+▼This medicine is subject to additional monitoring.
 This will allow quick identification of new safety information.
 You can help by reporting any side effects you may get.
 See the end of section 4 for how to report side effects.

-Schedule an urgent appointment with your doctor if you want to become pregnant or if you think you are pregnant.
+Schedule an urgent appointment with your doctor or nurse if you want to become pregnant or if you think you are pregnant.

-If you are a parent or caregiver of a female child treated with Epilim Injection, you must also read section 2 of this leaflet carefully and contact your child’s doctor once they experience their first period.
+If you are a parent or caregiver of a female child treated with Epilim Injection, you must also read section 2 of this leaflet carefully and contact your child’s doctor or nurse once they experience their first period.

 1. What Epilim Injection is and what it is used for